Dear Schenectady County Resident:

 The Office of County Clerk is one that is steeped in history and tradition and yet, an office prepared to face the future challenges of government.
 Established by the New York State Constitution, its heritage dates back to medieval England.
 The Clerk was appointed by the King to travel with the circuit judge.
 The Clerk was responsible for maintaining court files, documenting land transactions, and representing the crown at local occasions.
 Over 850 years has passed and the clerk is still responsible for land and court records along with a wide array of duties ranging from recording deeds to swearing in new American citizens.

 My goal is to provide responsive service to the people of Schenectady County.
-If you have any suggestions or comments, or if I may be a personal assistance, please do not hesitate to call me at (518) 388-4220.
-Our mailing address is 620 State Street, Schenectady, NY 12305.
+If you have any suggestions or comments, or if I may be of personal assistance, please do not hesitate to call me at (518) 388-4220.

-I'd also like to remind many of our DMV customers that you can process some transactions 24/7 at www.dmv.ny.gov --and skip the trip to the DMV!
+I'd also like to remind our DMV customers that you can process many transactions 24/7 at www.dmv.ny.gov -- and skip the trip to the DMV!

 Thank you for visiting our webpage.

 Cara M. Ackerley, Schenectady County Clerk